nricciardi/nmd/DEVELOP.md

 - [ ] Dynamics addons (e.g. katex iff math is used)
 - [ ] Watcher mode for single file compilation
 - [ ] Split CLI lib from compiler
-- [ ] Compile only modified chapters in watcher mode
 - [x] Compile only a subset of documents
 - [ ] Paper format support (A3, A5, ...)
 - [x] MD to NMD converter